Tuhin-SnapD/GoProxy/README.md

 ## Quick Start Guide

+### 🐳 **Docker Status**
+The Docker setup has been tested and is working correctly.
+All services start successfully and are ready for use.

 ### Option 1: The Easiest Way (Docker)

 If you have Docker installed, this is the simplest approach: